China Visa and Passport Requirements

 Foreign nationals must carry their passports at all times as police carry out random spot checks; these are more frequent around times of heightened security such as sporting events.

 Those wishing to visit Tibet are strongly advised to join a travel group.
-Individual travellers need an Alien's Travel Permit issued by the Tibet Tourism Bureau.
+Individual travellers need an Tibet Travel Permit issued by the Tibet Tourism Bureau.
 Applicants also need to show their Chinese visa.

 Visas are required by all nationals referred to in the chart above to enter China, except: